UniversityInternationalComing to Hannover

 • Welcome reception and events programme

-The welcome reception for new doctoral candidates by the executive office of Leibniz Universität Hannover takes place every year in october.
+The welcome reception for new doctoral candidates held by the Leibniz University Hannover Presidential Board takes place every year in October.
 There you will have the opportunity to learn more about the offers for doctoral candidates at LUH.
-This welcome reception is for all doctoral candidates (german and internation), who starts their doctorate at LUH within the year.
-The invitation takes place via email.
+This welcome reception is for all doctoral candidates (German and international) who are starting their doctorate at LUH within the year.
+The invitation is sent via email.

-The International Office offers an events programme every semester with workshops, lectures but also excursions.
+The International Office offers an events programme every semester with workshops, lectures and excursions.
 These events are open to doctoral candidates, postdocs and visiting researchers at LUH and their families.

 • Offers from the Graduate Academy

 The Graduate Academy is the central coordination and service facility for doctoral candidates at LUH.
-She offers in addition to fundings opportunities also numerous training programs.
+In addition to funding opportunities it also offers numerous training programmes.

 Postdocs and visiting researchers

-The Welcome Centre organizes every semester a reception for visiting researchers with the executive office of LUH.
-The invitation takes place by mail.
+Each semester, the Welcome Centre organises a reception for visiting researchers together with the LUH Presidential Board.
+The invitation is sent by mail.

-The International Office offers an events programme every semester with workshops, lectures but also excursions.
+The International Office offers an events programme every semester with workshops, lectures and excursions.
 These events are open to doctoral candidates, postdocs and visiting researchers at LUH and their families.

 Contact information for students